andyrutkowski/-inbetween/WritingProject.md

 that we might see.
 But color persists beyond the body’s certainty.
 Beyond what we can see.

 Silence is not innocent.
-It echoes the voices within the hospital corridors, the humming of machines that keep us alive.
-Blue was and is a space between life and disappearance.
+It echos the voices within the hospital corridors, the humming of machines that keep us alive.
+Blue was and is awas space between life and disappearance.
 To grasp it is to let it go instantly.

 In the courtyard here, I imagine plants pressing upward despite the heat